MagicCheese1/Damage-Indicator/README.md

 ## Configuration

 You can find the config file at \plugins\DamageIndicator\config.yml.
-By default it should look like this:
+By default, it should look like this:

 ```yaml
 ## Should the indicator be shown to everyone(true) or just the player who dealt the damage(false)